rycolab/website/content/classes/intro-nlp-f22/main.md

 The class assignments were crafted to dovetail nicely with the lecture contents and, moreover, to complement the lectures through a more hands-on approach to the material.
 Each assignment has a theory portion, which will generally involve derivations or proofs related to the material, and a coding portion where you will implement a working model for one of the NLP tasks discussed in the lecture.
 The theory and the coding halves of the assignments will be weighed equally.

-Assignment submission will be done on the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=18471).
+The assignments will be published on the [public github repository](https://github.com/rycolab/intro-nlp-f22).
+You should fork the repository and pull the incoming changes whenever they are released.
+The detailed instructions for the submission will be given in each assignment separately, but the submissions will always be through the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=18471).
 The submission links are:

 - [Assignment 1](https://moodle-app2.let.ethz.ch/mod/assign/view.php?id=792710)